Critical Selling Mistakes to Avoid in O’fallon

 If you are signing a long term contract, make sure there is an option to cancel if the agent is not performing their duties.
 Most agents will do their job and more.
 You want to protect yourself and make sure there is a way to cancel in case you are not happy with their performance.

-Ask your agent for a written marketing plan and what sort of guarantee they offer if they are not performing their duties.
+Ask your agent for a written marketing plan, ask them if they have a Driven Web Services for SEO and what sort of guarantee they offer if they are not performing their duties.
 Ask if you can get out of the contract.
 Even if you are let out, can you list the home immediately with another agent of your choice?
 Sometimes an agent will withdraw your listing but you will be unable to list the home with another agent until the term of your contract expires with the current company.
 This could waste time and cost you money.

 And above all, make sure you get everything in writing!.
 Not utilizing the knowledge of a professional Realtor Your real estate agent is your best tool.
 So don’t forget to ask him or her for their honest opinion.
 They see many different homes on a regular basis and will have a good idea of what your home needs.